The-OpenROAD-Project/OpenLane/docs/source/configuration_files.md

 ```

 ### Processing
-The JSON files are processed at runtime to conditional execution, a way to reference the design directory, and a basic expression engine.
+The JSON files are processed at runtime to conditional execution, a way to reference the design directory, other variables, and a basic ***mathematical*** expression engine.

 * Conditional Execution